JelmerOffenberg/ah-sa-tutorial-github-actions/README.md

 # Exercise 2:
 ### Run pytest and pre-commit on your machine
 This repository contains a sample Python based project.
 We've added a few tests in the tests directory.
 We'll now focus on running both PyTest and pre-commit.
 You will typically run your tests and pre-commit before pushing your code to the repository.
 We can reuse the knowledge from this step for the next exercise.
-- Install pre-commit and run [pre-commit](https://pre-commit.com/) on the repository, see: for instructions.
+- Install pre-commit and run [pre-commit](https://pre-commit.com/) on the repository
 - Use pytest to run the tests in this directory